Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Introduction

 \sys{} trains a lightweight \textit{named entity recognition} classifier to filter sensitive entities on-device.
 It uses decoder output tokens and cross-attention-based word-level timestamps to predict entity positions without relying on erroneous edge ASR.
-An off the shelf Whisper-Tiny and Whisper-Large-v3 serve as the edge and cloud, respectively. \sys{} fundamentally differs from prior privacy preserving framework \cite{ahmed2020preech, cai2024lightweightprotectionprivacyoffloaded} because of its superior filtering and patching approach.
+An off-the-shelf Whisper-Tiny and Whisper-Large-v3 serve as the edge and cloud, respectively. \sys{} fundamentally differs from prior privacy preserving framework \cite{ahmed2020preech, cai2024lightweightprotectionprivacyoffloaded} because of its superior filtering and patching approach.

+Our end \textbf{goal} is (1) to prevent sensitive content i.e named entities from being exposed to the cloud and (2) improve upon the transcription accuracy compared to prior work.
+The recovered transcript can serve several purposes such as transcription of real-time meetings, voice call logging, intent-based action taking in edge interfaces (ref. \S\ref{sec:usability}).

-We will make our training and inference code publicly available to ensure reproducibility.
+Our training, inference and data processing scripts are publicly available at \href{https://github.com/afsara-ben/whisper-ner}{https://github.com/afsara-ben/whisper-ner} to ensure reproducibility.

-\paragraph{\textbf{Results}} We prototype \sys{} on an embedded device and a backend server and extensively evaluate on challenging voice datasets.
-Running in real-time and with less than 100 MB memory, \sys{} is able to filter about 83\% of named entities in voice inputs, 1.6x-2.7x higher than prior systems with similar privacy goals~\cite{ahmed2020preech}. \sys{} requires 16x less memory \& 17x less compute; meanwhile, \sys{}'s transcription accuracy is on par with state of the art (SOTA) results, seeing negligible degradation.
-Compared to available on-device transcription services, \sys{} demonstrates a relative improvement in word error rate (WER) by 38.8-77.5\% on real-world evaluation datasets (ref. \S\ref{sec:e2e}).
+\textbf{Results.} We prototype \sys{} on an embedded device and a backend server and extensively evaluate on challenging voice datasets.
+Running in real-time and with less than 100 MB memory, \sys{} is able to filter about 83\% of named entities in voice inputs, 1.6x-2.7x higher than prior systems with similar privacy goals~\cite{ahmed2020preech}. \sys{} requires 16x less memory, 17x less compute and is 3.3x faster; meanwhile, \sys{}'s transcription accuracy is on par with state of the art (SOTA) results, seeing negligible degradation.
+Compared to available on-device transcription services, \sys{} demonstrates a relative improvement in word error rate (WER) by 38.8-77.5\% on real-world evaluation datasets (\S\ref{sec:e2e}).

-\paragraph{\textbf{Contribution}} We make the following contributions.
+\textbf{Contribution.} We make the following contributions.

 \begin{itemize} \item We showcase a novel use of tiny foundation models for privacy: to recognize and then filter named entities in user speech, before offloading the speech to the cloud.

 \item Correspondingly, we propose novel techniques suitable to embedded devices: a lightweight classifier to label the time boundaries of entities and properly mask them; confidence score based recovery to patch in edge generated entities with cloud-generated transcripts.